meet-bhagdev/test/NodeJS-Windows-SQL-DB.md

 	ms.author="mebha"/>

-# Connect to SQL Database by using NodeJS with msnodesql on Windows
+# Using SQL Database with NodeJS on Windoes

 ## Requirements